-The Learning Support Faculty works closely with other subject departments to ensure that the needs of students are met where there are barriers to learning.
+The Learning Support Faculty works closely with other subject departments to ensure that the needs of students are met.

 Teaching Assistants work in a support role in the classroom giving additional help to students with learning needs and others.
 A small number of students follow individual programmes, which are designed to improve their basic literacy and numeracy skills.
-A Foundation Learning programme runs in KS3 targeted at young people who require significant input for literacy and numeracy.
-Additionally, the department provides a bespoke intervention to support students with social and emotional needs.
+A Foundation Learning Programme runs in Years 7 - 11 targeted at young people who require significant input for literacy and numeracy.
+Additionally, the department has a 'Thrive' approach and some students benefit from bespoke intervention to address their particular social and emotional needs.

-When appropriate, we provide the following time limited interventions (please note that these may vary depending on updated risk assessments):
+We provide the opportunity for small groups of students to take part in (please note that these may vary depending on updated risk assessments):

 - Emotional Literacy Support Sessions

 - Specialist Education Support Service sessions

 - Speech and Language Sessions

-- Dyslexia interventions such as Beat Dyslexia
+- Dyslexia interventons such as Beat Dyslexia

-- Catch Up Literacy

-- Memory Techniques

-- Phonics

-- Social Thinking

-- Numeracy intervention

-- Communication Confidence

 - Lunchtime Friendship Club

-- Homework and Revision Clubs
+- Homework Club

+- Forefront Project

-- Art Club
+- Discovery Sports

-Students with SEN/D have a 'Pupil Passport' to help their teachers understand their needs and support their curriculum.
+Students with learning needs have a 'Pupil Passport' to help their teachers understand their needs and support their curriculum.